What support should I expect to receive from Greyhound Welfare?

-We take ex-racers in from east coast tracks, as far north as New Hampshire and as far south as Florida.
+We take ex-racers in from east coast tracks, in the Mid-Atlantic area and Florida.
 The dogs are transported to our area by truck.
 Our volunteers meet the truck drivers at rest stops off the highway, pick up our dogs, and after giving them a chance to stretch their legs, take them home.
 For most of these dogs, this is their first car ride, and boy, are they good at fogging up car windows as they gaze out at the world!

 Once they come home to their foster homes, dogs are groomed and bathed, fed and walked, and given a well-padded crate to rest in after their long journeys.

 How will a greyhound fit in with my family?

 Your greyhound will want to be treated like any other member of your family—with love and respect.
 Greyhounds generally adjust fairly easily to the rhythms of your home and family.
 You will need to build time into your schedule for walking/exercising your greyhound, feeding, and training.
 Since the dogs have come from such a different environment, they need some space and some patience as they learn about you and your home.

 Most of the dogs retiring from the racetrack are between two and six years old.
 Sometimes, dogs are held back for breeding, so we may occasionally have an older dog.